 After the operation you will be transferred to the recovery area and then to the ward.
-The healthcare team will tell you what was found during the laparoscopy and discuss with you any treatment or follow-up you need.
+The healthcare team will tell you what was found during the laparoscopy and dye test and discuss with you any treatment or follow-up you need.